palak01/SQL-Consumer-Good-Analytics/README.md

 # Project Overview:

 This repository includes the code and SQL queries utilized for the Consumer Goods domain section of the Data Analytics Bootcamp at Codebasics.
-The project focuses on working with a dataset related to consumer goods, specifically from "AtliQ Hardwares," a prominent global hardware company specializing in PCs, printers, mouse, and computers.
+The project focuses on working with a dataset related to consumer goods, specifically from "AtliQ Hardware," a prominent global hardware company.